nil1729/vue-phone-store/README.md

 1. `Node JS Express Framework` is used as a building Backend part of this Website.
 2. `MongoDB` is used to Store Products Details and URL of Photos.
-3. `firebase Storage` is used for store the Uploaded Files.
+3. `Firebase Storage` is used for store the Uploaded Files.
-4. `firebase Authentication` is used for for Authenticate a User.
+4. `Firebase Authentication` is used for for Authenticate a User.
 User can authenticate using **Google Sign in** or **Custom Email Password** Method.
 5. `Vue JS` is used as frontend Framework for building SPA.
 6. `Bootstrap` is used for building UI and this website is Responsive for Desktop Devices and Tabs only.
 7. Site has `Admin` functionality by which site owner can add Product to his Store.
 8. Site is responsive for Desktop Devices and Tabs.
-(I am working on responsiveness on small Devices)
+(I am working on for responsiveness on small Devices)

 ---

-## Run this Project on Local Environment.
+## Run this Project on Local Environment

 1. **Prerequisites**

    - NodeJS installed on your Local machine
    - MongoDB installed on your local machine or have an Atlas Account.
    - A Gmail Account for Firebase Services.
    - A PayPal Account and a Sandbox account for testing purposes.

 2. **Credentials Setup**

    - Create a `MongoDB Atlas` Account for Host this Project Online.
 Find Tutorials [here](https://www.youtube.com/watch?v=KKyag6t98g8).